FAQ’s for Dakar 2018

 All of the post reports suggest shipping liquids, liquids, and more liquids.
 What high volume liquids do you recommend we put in our sea shipment (cooking oils, bleach, etc.)?

-Bleach is available here, do not ship!
-What you need in quantities in your HHE is your favorite shampoos (probably not available here), ketchup (Heinz is available but more expensive; local ketchup is more like tomato sauce), yellow mustard, pickle relish, pancake or maple syrup, peanut butter, etc. If you are attached to a brand, bring it, especially if it is in a glass jar or bottle.
-Oil is 4,000 cfa $3 a liter (equivalent to a quart) at minimum for Senegalese brand.
+Bleach is available here!
+Do not ship!
+What you need in quantities in your HHE is your favorite shampoos (probably not available here), ketchup (Heinz is available but more expensive; local ketchup is more like tomato sauce), yellow mustard, pickle relish, pancake or maple syrup, peanut butter, etc. If you prefer a particular brand, bring it, especially if it is in a glass jar or bottle.
+Oil is 4,000 cfa/$3 a liter (equivalent to a quart) at minimum for Senegalese brand.
 Olive oil is about 5,300 cfa ($9.50) a liter.
 Check the shelf date before you ship too much.
-You can typically find nonstick sprays (American foods store); especially good to know as your packers will likely not pack your aerosols.
+You can typically find nonstick sprays at the American Foods Store.
+Which is especially good to know, as your packers will not pack aerosols.
 You can find most things here in the supermarkets or from online grocers; the problem you run into with online grocers is the liquid/packaging issue with pouch and having to factor in the shipping time.
 DPO has more flexibility for what can be shipped, but you still have the shipping time.
 Locally available cleaning supplies are acceptable, but if you have a brand you love, bring some with you.

 What restrictions are on DPO mail?